Geno Stone

-Geno Stone (born April 19, 1999) is an American football safety for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Iowa, and was drafted by the Ravens in the seventh round of the 2020 NFL Draft.
-Stone also played for the Houston Texans in 2020.
+Geno Stone (born April 19, 1999) is an American professional football safety for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Baltimore Ravens in the seventh round of the 2020 NFL draft.

-Early life and high school
+Early life

-Stone grew up in New Castle, Pennsylvania and attended New Castle Junior/Senior High School, where he played wide receiver, quarterback, and defensive back on the football team and was also a member of the basketball and track & field teams.
+Stone grew up in New Castle, Pennsylvania, and attended New Castle Junior/Senior High School, where he played wide receiver, quarterback, and defensive back on the football team and was also a member of the basketball and track & field teams.
 He was named first-team All-State as a senior after recording 97 tackles with 13 tackles for loss, three sacks, and 10 interceptions.
 A 2-star recruit, Stone initially committed to play college football at Kent State over offers from Ball State, Buffalo, Delaware, and Miami (OH), among others, but he flipped his commitment to Iowa after receiving a late offer from the school.

 College career

 Stone played in all 13 of Iowa's games as a true freshman, appearing mostly on special teams and finishing the season with 17 tackles and one interception.
 He became a starter during his sophomore year, recording 39 tackles with a forced fumble, three passes broken up and four interceptions, one of which he returned for a touchdown and was named honorable mention All-Big Ten Conference.
 As a junior, Stone recorded 70 tackles, three tackles for loss, one sack, four passes broken up, three forces fumbles, one interception, and one fumble recovery and was named second-team All-Big Ten.
-Following the end of the season Stone declared to enter the 2020 NFL Draft, forgoing his final year of NCAA eligibility.
+Following the end of the season Stone declared to enter the 2020 NFL draft, forgoing his final year of NCAA eligibility.

 Professional career

+Pre-draft

+NFL analyst Matt Miller of Bleacher Report ranked Stone as the 12th best safety prospect in the draft.
+NFL draft analysts projected him to be possibly drafted as early as the third round to as late as the fifth round.

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Stone was selected by the Baltimore Ravens with the 219th overall pick in the seventh round of the 2020 NFL Draft.
-He was waived on October 8, 2020, and re-signed to the practice squad two days later.
-He was elevated to the active roster on November 9 and November 14 for the team's weeks 9 and 10 games against the Indianapolis Colts and New England Patriots, and reverted to the practice squad after each game.
-He was promoted to the active roster on November 17, 2020.
-Stone was placed on the reserve/COVID-19 list by the team on December 2, 2020, and activated on December 21.
-He was waived again on December 28.
+The Baltimore Ravens selected Stone in the seventh round (219th overall) of the 2020 NFL draft.
+He was the 19th safety drafted.

+On May 7, 2020, the Baltimore Ravens signed Stone to a four–year, $3.40 million contract that includes an initial signing bonus of $107,155.

+Throughout training camp, Stone competed for a role as a backup safety against Anthony Levine and Jordan Richards.
+Head coach John Harbaugh named him a backup free safety to start the season, behind starting safeties DeShon Elliott and Chuck Clark.